Gor'kov-Hedin-Baym Equations for Quantum Many-Body Systems with Spin-Dependent Interactions: Iterating the Gor'kov-Hedin-Baym Equations

+A common thread that stitches unconventional superconductors (e.g., the cuprates, the Fe-pnictides, and heavy-fermion systems) together is the critical role fluctuations play in the pairing interaction.
+Unlike the conventional superconductors which follow the BCS theory, unconventional superconductors display behaviors that cannot be accounted for within this picture, thereby requiring contributions to the self-energy that are beyond the mean-field theory.
+Therefore, an important question regarding the modeling of unconventional superconductivity is asking where the electronic, magnetic, and lattice fluctuations appear in the formalism.

+Within the Green's function formalism, the mean-field solution is given by the Hartree-Fock approximation to the two-particle propagator, i.e., where the two-particle Green's function is approximated by the antisymmetric combination of single-particle Green's functions.
+In the case of the Gor'kov-Hedin-Baym equations, since the one-electron Green's function corresponds to an expansion in the screened potential rather than the bare Coulomb potential, the Hartree-Fock approximation corresponds to the GWA.
+So, contributions to $\mathbf{\Sigma}$ that go beyond the GWA constitute the fluctuations of the system.

-When Migdal’s theorem breaks down or the role of phonons is diminished compared to electronic and magnetic fluctuations, the GW approximation of Migdal-Eliashberg is insufficient due to the importance of quantum effects\cite{nelson2007self,romaniello2009self,onida2002electronic}.
-In this regime, so-called vertex corrections are required to account for exchange-correlation effects between an electron and the other electrons (holes) in the screening density cloud, which includes the electron-hole attraction in the dielectric response (excitonic effects) and electron-electron attraction that gives way to the superconductivity.
+Contributions that go beyond the GWA arise from interactions between quasiparticles and manifest as non-vanishing terms in $\frac{ \delta \mathbf{\Sigma} }{ \delta \pmb{\mathcal{G}}}$ of the two-particle vertex $\mathbf{\Lambda}$.
+These so-called vertex corrections account for exchange-correlation effects between an electron and the other electrons (holes) in the screening density cloud, which includes the electron-hole attraction in the dielectric response (exciton effects) and electron-electron attraction that gives way to the superconductivity.
+Such corrections become important for systems with strong electron-phonon coupling (breakdown of Migdal’s theorem)\cite{esterlis2018breakdown,mishra2025electron} or strong electronic and magnetic correlations\cite{nelson2007self,romaniello2009self,onida2002electronic}.